donthub/role-assigner-discord-bot/README.md

     * `id`: Right click role > Copy Role ID
     * `tag`: Role tag
     * `name`: Role description
+    * `silent`: If true, public message of the taking/leaving role will not be posted

 * Server configuration:
   * Bot role should be higher than roles it would assign